tango-controls/pytango/doc/green.rst

-.. currentmodule:: PyTango
+.. currentmodule:: tango

 Green mode
 ----------

 PyTango supports cooperative green Tango objects.
-Since version 8.1 two *green* modes have been added: :obj:`~PyTango.GreenMode.Futures` and :obj:`~PyTango.GreenMode.Gevent`.
+Since version 8.1 two *green* modes have been added: :obj:`~tango.GreenMode.Futures` and :obj:`~tango.GreenMode.Gevent`.

-The :obj:`~PyTango.GreenMode.Futures` uses the standard python module :mod:`concurrent.futures`.
+The :obj:`~tango.GreenMode.Futures` uses the standard python module :mod:`concurrent.futures`.
-The :obj:`~PyTango.GreenMode.Gevent` mode uses the well known gevent_ library.
+The :obj:`~tango.GreenMode.Gevent` mode uses the well known gevent_ library.

 Currently, in version 8.1, only :class:`DeviceProxy` has been modified to work in a green cooperative way.
 If the work is found to be useful, the same can